javaee/glassfish/hk2/src/site/markdown/api-overview.md

 If your services have qualifiers you can look them up via the qualifiers.
 In order to do this you can use the [AnnotationLiteral][annotationliteral] in order to create concrete implementations of your annotations.
 Lets see how this would be done.
-Suppose you have a qualifer called Blue, defined like this:
+Suppose you have a qualifier called Blue, defined like this:

 ``` java
 @Qualifier